Do you want to share your blog post on WhatsApp?

 Learn how to use the WhatsApp power to the maximum

-- Create a WhatsApp group which could hold up to limit of 100 members*.
+- Create a WhatsApp group that could hold up to a limit of 100 members*.

 - Sort the group into different segments with their preferences being their identification.